Effilab/style-guide/ruby/rspec-best-practices.md

 	- Feature specs reside in the `spec/features` directory
 	- View specs reside in the `spec/views` directory
 	- Helper specs reside in the `spec/helpers` directory
+	- Pundit policy specs reside in the `spec/policies` directory
 	- Mailer specs reside in the `spec/mailers` directory
 	- Routing specs reside in the `spec/routing` directory
+	- Worker specs reside in the `spec/workers` directory
+	- Lib specs reside in the `spec/lib` directory
 - If changes need to made to an Adword account, check it for real using API
  	- For others HTTP services, WebMock can be use instead